aURORA-JC/wikia/README.md

 # ALG wiki

 Azur Lane © is owned by Shanghai Manjuu, Xiamen Yongshi, Shanghai Yostar | All logos and trademarks are property of their respective owners.
-Special thanks to /alg/, English Koumakan Wiki, Chinese Wikis, Japanese Wikis, and to all our contributors. /alg/ wiki © 2019.
+Special thanks to /alg/, English Koumakan Wiki, Chinese Wikis, Japanese Wikis, and to all our contributors. /alg/ wiki © 2020.
 This is a non-profit website.
-For concerns and feedback, send a mail to alg.4chan@gmail.com
+For concerns and feedback, whine in the thread.

+Copied from the previous wiki source at https://github.com/alg-wiki/wikia due to inactivity.

 # Contribute

 ## Ship JSON files

-If you want to help contribute in building ship pages, use this json template https://github.com/alg-wiki/wikia/blob/master/Ships/aurora.json and use a json online editor like this https://jsoneditoronline.org/.
+If you want to help contribute in building ship pages, use this json template https://gitgud.io/alg-wiki/wikia/-/blob/master/Ships/aurora.json and use a json online editor like this https://jsoneditoronline.org/.
 Just replace the values with the ff:

 Some are self explanatory so I did not include them here